DorianDepriester/MTEX2Gmsh/paper/paper.md

 This sofware comes with an Abaqus plugin for importing the mesh and allocating the phase and Euler Angles of each grain.

-![Schematic representation of the algorithm used in `MTEX2Gmsh`: 1) once the grains are reconstructed thank to MTEX [@Bachmann:2011], the algorithm fetches all triple junctions (TJ) in the whole map; 2) each grain boundary is divided into TJ-to-TJ segments; 3) all those segments are smoothed using Bspline approximation; 3) this decription of the grains can be converted into Gmsh-readable files, allowing to mesh the whole region efficiently.
-The Bspline approximation results in very accurate difinitions of the grain boundaries, with limited serration (usually introduced by the EBSD resolution) and limited number of elements.](GraphicalAbstract.png)
+![Schematic representation of the algorithm used in `MTEX2Gmsh`: 1) once the grains are reconstructed using to `MTEX` [@Bachmann:2011], the algorithm fetches all triple junctions (TJ) in the whole map; 2) each grain boundary is divided into TJ-to-TJ segments; 3) all those segments are smoothed using Bspline approximation; 3) this decriptions of the grains can be converted into Gmsh-readable files, allowing to mesh the whole region efficiently.
+The Bspline approximation results in very accurate definitions of the GBs, with limited serration (usually introduced by the EBSD resolution) and limited number of elements.](GraphicalAbstract.png)

 # References